Jennings Surname Meaning, History & Origin

-Jennings Surname Genealogy
+Jennings Surname Meaning

 Jennings is a patronymic surname, deriving from the early medieval names of Janyn and Jenyn which themselves came from the diminutive “little John” of John.

-Jennings Resources on
+Jennings Surname Resources on The Internet

 - Jennings Family History.
 Jennings in Kent and London.

 - The Jennings Family.
-Jennings from Shropshire
+Jennings from Shropshire and south Cheshire.

 - Jennings Family History.
 Jennings in Virginia.